Breathing Space: Contemporary Art from Hong Kong | 喘息空間：香港當代藝術展

 Saturday | 2:30pm (In English) | 3:30pm (In Cantonese)

 Sunday | 2:30pm (In English) | 3:30pm (In Cantonese)

 Gallery tours are open to the public.
 No registration is required.

 逢星期日 | 下午2時半 (英語) | 下午3時半 (粵語)

 Breathing Space: Contemporary Art from Hong Kong is published by Asia Society Hong Kong Center on the occasion of the eponymous exhibition held from March 12 to August 13, 2017.
 Edited by the curator, Dominique Chan, the book contains a curatorial overview and catalog of the exhibition with over 80 color photographs.
 The catalog also includes texts by assistant curators Ashley Nga-sai Wu and Joyce Hei-ting Wong, as well as contributors Andre Chan and Alex Tam that discuss Hong Kong contemporary art in the context of history, current affairs, local art ecology and arts education.
-The catalog is available for purchase at the center’s Asia Society Store, and as overseas delivery via email at email@example.com.
+The catalog is available for purchase at the center’s Asia Society Store, for overseas delivery, please enquire via email.